 We can all play a part when it comes to mitigating circumstances that may pose a potential risk.
 As customers, your awareness and ability to report problems in our service area are critical to a quick response to – or possibly preventing – a crisis.

-One way you can be prepared is to sign up for BWL's emergency alerts through the RAVE platform.
+One way you can keep aware is to sign up for BWL's emergency alerts through the RAVE platform.
 Click here for information on how to register for an account.

 - Battery Backup Systems: Ask your doctor about emergency battery backup systems if you use electrically-powered life-support equipment.